 A low-sugar tomato ketchup that works for your brand by making it more appealing to health-conscious consumers is not just pulling sugar out of it.
 It’s about getting the taste and shelf life right, and making sure that the label of the low-sugar tomato ketchup is still attracting your audience.
 In other words, if you’re going to do it, do it with perfection!

-Why Low-Sugar Tomato Ketchup Is In High Demand?
+Why Low-Sugar Tomato Ketchup Is In High Demand In 2026?

 Tip 1 – Understand The Role Of Sugar In Tomato Ketchup Formulation

-- Helps to increase the shelf life of tomato ketchup by reducing its water activity
+- Supports shelf life by lowering water activity

 There are a lot of sugar alternatives present, but different substitutes have different functions, so choosing the right one for your tomato ketchup is a major step.